MEAN-Script-Org/Autowise-Loan-Tracker/README.md

   + _login.ejs:_ login and register view
   + _permissions.ejs:_ super admin account management view
   + _warranties.ejs:_ customer warranty plan request view
-  + _md5-device-fingerprint.js:_ Priorly explained external dependency used with each token (fancy authentication).
 - documentation: resources used in this document
 - node_modules: Imported required Node modules.
 Don't mess with this folder (present in compiled project, not on Git repo).
 - server: files and scripts run on the server side